 The above setting includes our historical epidemic process with the function $\hat g$ on page 9 of this reference equal to $\theta-L^X_s(\omega,w_s)$ and the integrator $Z^0$ on page 12 given by

-Therefore for $\psi$ fixed, Theorem~2.23 in \citet{P95} implies (b) and the first conclusion in~(d) for some non-decreasing left-continuous process $H_t^k(\psi)$ satisfying $H_0^k(\psi)=0$.
-To derive (c) from (b) (with $\psi(w)=\phi(w_{\tau_k})$) we need to show that
+Therefore for $\psi$ fixed, Theorem 2.23 in \citet{P95} implies (b) and the first conclusion in (d) for some nondecreasing left-continuous process $H_t^k(\psi)$ satisfying $H_0^k(\psi)=0$.
+To derive (c) from (b) [with $\psi(w)=\phi(w_{\tau_k})$], we need to show that

-and this follows easily from the historical stochastic calculus in Chapter 2 of \citet{P95}.
+and this follows easily from the historical stochastic calculus in Chapter~2 of \citet{P95}.

-Consider next the continuity of $H^k_t(\psi)$ in $t$ for $\psi\ge 0$ bounded and Borel.
-By (IV.48) of \citet{DM82}, it suffices to show that if $T_n\downarrow T$ are bounded $(\mathcal{F}_t)$-stopping times, then
+Consider next the continuity of $H^k_t(\psi)$ in $t$ for $\psi\ge0$ bounded and Borel.
+By~(IV.48) of \citet{DM82}, it suffices to show that if $T_n\downarrow T$ are bounded $(\mathcal{F}_t)$-stopping times, then

-Arguing as in (2.44) of \citet{P95} this reduces to showing
+Arguing as in (2.44) of \citet{P95}, this reduces to showing

 and